 Structure of Centromeres

 According to the examination of centromeres under the light microscope, it is generally believed that the main component of the centromere is the kinetochore and DNA associated proteins.
 Centromeres are densely packed with the heterogeneous domain capped by the trilaminar kinetochore.
-The DNA of the centromeres is normally in a heterochromatin state, and are required during the process of the cohesin complex.
-This mediates and coordinates with the sister chromatid cohesion after DNA replication and separation during anaphase.
+The DNA of the centromeres is normally in a heterochromatin state, which is required for attachment of sister chromatids mediated by cohesin complex and also for the separation during anaphase.

 Functions of Centromeres